Presidents Of The United States

 First Lady: Laura Welch

-nickname: Dubya -- The quick, Southern way he pronounced his middle initial.
+nickname: ‘Dubya’ because of the quick, Southern way he pronounced his

 *former governor of Texas; his brother Jeb was governor of Florida